-Court Marriage or Civil Marriage in Pakistan: Requirements & Procedure
+Court Marriage or Civil Marriage in Pakistan

-Court Marriage or Civil Marriage in Pakistan - Requirements & Procedure
+Court Marriage or Civil Marriage in Pakistan:

 There are two words used for love marriages in Pakistan, and these are “civil marriage” and “court marriage”.

-Marriage Forms the Foundation of the Family
+Marriage Creates the Foundation of the Family

 Marriage is a social institution that forms the foundation of the family.
 It is considered as a contract between two parties who form an alliance for living together for the rest of their lives with certain rules and regulations, rights, and duties to each other that are recognized by law.